WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.

 ### LoxCodeR - Data Science of Software Engineering
 This project looks to improve on LoxCodeR, a way of barcoding stem cells to follow how they differentiate to form other types of cells.
+For more details see [LoxCode project.]student-loxcoder)

 ### cryo-EM - Data Science or Software Engineering
 This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.
 For more details see [cryoEM project.](student-cryoem)